 Any routine medical or dental appointments which you had previously booked should normally be cancelled whilst you are sick and at home.
 If you are asked to attend whilst isolating or you have concerns, call the practice or hospital first.

-You should stay at home until seven days after your symptoms started or fourteen days after someone in your household started experiencing symptoms.
+You should stay at home until ten days after your symptoms started or ten days after someone in your household started experiencing symptoms.
 If after the isolation period you feel better and no longer have a high temperature, you can return to normal life under the rules issued to the rest of the population.
-Your cough may continue for several weeks but as long as you no longer have a fever, you can end isolation after seven days.
+Your cough may continue for several weeks but as long as you no longer have a fever, you can end isolation after ten days.

 If you feel no better or you start feeling worse, contact NHS 111 online or call 111.

 Now that everyone has to stay at home as much as possible, you should limit trips to the shops to get food and other essentials as much as possible.
 It's a good idea to plan ahead and think about the things that you will reasonably need to stay at home for ten days.
 This does not mean that you should 'panic buy' food and supplies.